13 Best Things To Do In Tokyo, Japan – Food, Temples, & Castles

 The Skytree is the tallest tower in the world, and the 2nd tallest building in the world (after the Burj Khalifa in Dubai).
 From the top of this tower you can get some great views of the Tokyo cityscape.

 Sensoji is the oldest and biggest temple in Tokyo.
 If you only visit one temple during your time in Tokyo, this is the one to see!
-It’s also a great place for souvenir shopping.
+It’s a great place for souvenir shopping too.
+All in all, Sensoji was one of our favorite things to do in Tokyo.

 More info: Sensoji Temple